Geography of Brazil: South

 The three states in the temperate South: Paraná, Rio Grande do Sul, and Santa Catarina—cover 577214 km2, or 6.8% of the national territory.
 The population of the South in 1991 was 23.1 million, or 14% of the country's total.
 The region is almost as densely settled as the Southeast, but the population is more concentrated along the coast.
 The major cities are Curitiba and Porto Alegre.
 The inhabitants of the South enjoy relatively high living standards.
 Because of its industry and agriculture, Paraná had the highest average income in 1994, US$3,674, while Santa Catarina, a land of small farmers and small industries, had slightly less, US$3,405.

 In addition to the Atlantic Forest and Araucaria moist forests, much of which were cleared in the post-World War II period, the southernmost portion of Brazil contains the Uruguayan savanna, which extends into Argentina and Uruguay.
 In 1982, 83.5% of the region had been altered by anthropic activity, with the highest level (89.7%) in Rio Grande do Sul, and the lowest (66.7%) in Santa Catarina.
 Agriculture—much of which, such as rice production, is carried out by small farmers—has high levels of productivity.
 There are also some important industries.

-Data

-In contrast to the Andes, which rose to elevations of nearly 7000 m in a relatively recent epoch and inverted the Amazon's direction of flow from westward to eastward, Brazil's geological formation is very old.
-Precambrian crystalline shields cover 36% of the territory, especially its central area.
-The dramatic granite sugarloaf mountains in the city of Rio de Janeiro are an example of the terrain of the Brazilian shield regions, where continental basement rock has been sculpted into towering domes and columns by tens of millions of years of erosion, untouched by mountain-building events.

-The principal mountain ranges average elevations just under 2000 m.
-The Serra do Mar Range hugs the Atlantic coast, and the Serra do Espinhaço Range, the largest in area, extends through the south-central part of the country.
-The highest mountains are in the Tumucumaque, Pacaraima, and Imeri ranges, among others, which traverse the northern border with the Guianas and Venezuela.

-In addition to mountain ranges (about 0.5% of the country is above 1200 m), Brazil's Central Highlands include a vast central plateau (Planalto Central).
-The plateau's uneven terrain has an average elevation of 1000 m.
-The rest of the territory is made up primarily of sedimentary basins, the largest of which is drained by the Amazon and its tributaries.
-Of the total territory, 44% averages less than 200 m in elevation.
-The coastal zone is noted for thousands of kilometers of tropical beaches interspersed with mangroves, lagoons, and dunes, as well as numerous coral reefs.

-The Parcel de Manuel Luís Marine State Park off the coast of Maranhão protects the largest coral reef in South America.